Install the Anthropic SDK

 Node

-Install via npm inside a project:
+Install it via npm inside a project:

 # add the anthropic sdk to your project